shahils01/Deep-Reinforcement-Learning-Shared-Control/README.md

 TD3_v2 is the extended version of TD3 algorithm.

-ddpg_v2 and deepq_v2 are the baseline Deep Deterministic Q-Learning and Deep Q-Learning algothms used for comparision with our algorith.
+ddpg_v2 and deepq_v2 are the baseline Deep Deterministic Q-Learning and Deep Q-Learning algothms used for comparision with our algorithm.

 # API for Learning Algorithm